Consuelo Kanaga: Life

-In 1919 she married mining engineer Evans Davidson, but they separated within two years.
-In 1922 she moved to New York to work as a photojournalist for the New York American newspaper.
+In 1919, Kanaga married mining engineer Evans Davidson, but they separated within two years.
+In 1922, she moved to New York to work as a photojournalist for the New York American newspaper.
 While in New York a co-worker at the newspaper, Donald Litchfield, introduced her to Alfred Stieglitz.
 Stieglitz worked with Kanaga to help transform her vision from photojournalism to a more artistic photographic style.
 By March 1923 she was living with Litchfield, although at the time she had not yet divorced Davidson.
-In 1924 she and Litchfield moved to California, living at times near Santa Cruz, San Francisco and Los Angeles.
+In 1924, she and Litchfield moved to California, living at times near Santa Cruz, San Francisco and Los Angeles.
 By the end of the year she had finalized divorce proceedings against Davidson, and she became engaged to Litchfield.
 The engagement lasted only six months, and by the end of the year they were no longer a couple.

-In 1926 she met Tina Modotti, who was visiting San Francisco, and she assembled a small exhibition of Modotti's photographs at the Kanaga Studio on Post Street.
+In 1926, Kanaga met Tina Modotti, who was visiting San Francisco, and she assembled a small exhibition of Modotti's photographs at the Kanaga Studio on Post Street.
 Aided by art patron Albert Bender, she planned a prolonged "tour" of Europe, and in 1927 she spent the latter part of the year traveling and photographing in France, Germany, Hungary and Italy.
 While there she met up with Dahl, and the two of them spent many weeks traveling together.

-While traveling to Tunisia in January 1928, she met James Barry McCarthy, an Irish writer and ex-pilot, and by March they were married.
-In May they returned to New York City and took up residence there.
+While traveling to Tunisia in January 1928, Kanaga met James Barry McCarthy, an Irish writer and ex-pilot, and by March they were married.
+In May of the same year, they returned to New York City and took up residence there.
 Kanaga initially found work as a photographic retoucher, but within a few months she had her own darkroom and was printing the first of her many photos from Europe.
 In 1930 she and McCarthy moved to San Francisco, and soon she was re-established in the photographic community there.